aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 With this release, QnaBot can now use
 1. PREFERRED: Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/intfloat/e5-large
 2. CUSTOMIZABLE: Embeddings from a user provided Lambda function - explore alternate pretrained and/or fine tuned embeddings models.
+3. BEDROCK: Amazon Bedrock is in limited preview; users need to request access and be added to an allowlist in order to start using the BEDROCK option for embeddings - Visit https://aws.amazon.com/bedrock to request access and to learn more about the Amazon Bedrock service.

 ## 1. Amazon Sagemaker (PREFERRED)